 - Fry the onion with a pinch of salt in 3 tbsp olive oil in a thick based pot over a medium heat, stirring regularly, until soft but not browned, 8-10 minutes.

 - Turn up the heat and add the mince.
 Stir regularly to break up the mince, but not all the time, to allow the meat to brown.

-- When the meat is nearly cooked through, add the tomato paste, chili paste (if using) and pul biber.
+- When the meat is nearly cooked through, add the tomato paste, chili paste (if using), pul biber and some salt and pepper.
 If you want a mild dish, skip the chili paste and use only 1 tbsp mild pul biber.
 Vary the amounts of chili paste and chili flakes to taste.
 Fry for a couple of minutes, stirring constantly, until everything is well mixed and smells wonderful.